-Ares Trading paid a non-refundable upfront fee of \$115.0 million to Intrexon as consideration for entry into the Merck Agreement.
-Pursuant to the ECP Amendment, the Company is entitled to receive 50% of the upfront fee, or \$57.5 million, which was received from Intrexon in July 2015.
+Ares Trading paid a non-refundable upfront fee of \$115.0 million to Intrexon as consideration for entry into the Ares Trading Agreement.
+Pursuant to the ECP Amendment, the Company was entitled to receive 50% of the upfront fee, or \$57.5 million, which was received from Intrexon in July 2015.

-The Merck Agreement provides for up to \$413.0 million of potential payments for certain development and commercial milestones for each product candidate, and royalties ranging from the lower-single digits to the low-teens of net sales derived from the sale of products developed under agreement.
-The Merck Agreement also provides for up to \$50.0 million of payments upon the achievement of certain technical milestones.
-Intrexon will pay 50% of all milestone and royalty payments that it receives under the Merck Agreement to the Company pursuant to the ECP Amendment.
+The Ares Trading Agreement provides for up to \$413.0 million of potential payments for certain development and commercial milestones for each product candidate, and royalties ranging from the lower-single digits to the low-teens of net sales derived from the sale of products developed under agreement.
+The Ares Trading Agreement also provides for up to \$50.0 million of payments upon the achievement of certain technical milestones.
+Intrexon will pay 50% of all milestone and royalty payments that it receives under the Ares Trading Agreement to the Company pursuant to the ECP Amendment.

-The term of the Merck Agreement commenced in May 2015 and may be terminated by either party in the event of a material breach as defined in the agreement and may be terminated voluntarily by Ares Trading upon 90 days written notice to the Company.
+The term of the Ares Trading Agreement commenced in May 2015 and may be terminated by either party in the event of a material breach as defined in the agreement and may be terminated voluntarily by Ares Trading upon 90 days written notice to the Company.

-The Company considered FASB Accounting Standards Codification 605-25, Multiple-Element Arrangements, in evaluating the appropriate accounting for the Merck Agreement.
+The Company considered FASB Accounting Standards Codification 605-25, Multiple-Element Arrangements, in evaluating the appropriate accounting for the Ares Trading Agreement.
 In accordance with this guidance, the Company identified the license and research and development services as the Company's deliverables in the arrangement.
 The Company concluded that the license does not have standalone value from the research and development services.
-Accordingly, the Merck Agreement is accounted for by the Company as a single unit of accounting.
+Accordingly, the Ares Trading Agreement is accounted for by the Company as a single unit of accounting.
 The \$57.5 million upfront payment received by the Company was recorded as deferred revenue and is being recognized over the estimated period of performance of the research and development services, beginning with the commencement of the research and development services.
-During the three and nine months ended September 30, 2015, the Company recognized \$1.6 million of revenue related to the Merck Agreement.
-The remaining balance of deferred revenue associated with the upfront payment was \$55.9 million, of which \$6.4 million is current and \$49.5 million is classified as long term at September 30, 2015.
+During the twelve months ended December 31, 2015, the Company recognized \$3.2 million of revenue related to the Ares Trading Agreement.
+The remaining balance of deferred revenue associated with the upfront payment was \$54.3 million, of which \$6.4 million is current and \$47.9 million is classified as long term at December 31, 2015.

-License Agreement with DEKK-Tec, Inc.
+License Agreements with DEKK-Tec, Inc. and Southern Research Institute

 On October 15, 2004, the Company entered into a license agreement with DEKK-Tec, Inc., or DEKK-Tec, pursuant to which it was granted an exclusive, worldwide license for palifosfamide.
+All of the Company's rights and obligations under the DEKK-Tec license agreement was assigned to Predictive Therapeutics, Ltd., in the first quarter of 2016, with the exception of the Company's obligations under a stock option to acquire 13,808 shares of the Company's common stock at an exercise price of \$0.02 per share, which remains outstanding in accordance with the terms.